davdar/maam/writeup/paper.markdown

 ## Mapping to State Spaces

-Both our execution and correctness frameworks requires that monadic actions in `m` map to state space transitions in `Σ`.
+Both our execution and correctness frameworks require that monadic actions in `m` map to state space transitions in `Σ`.
 We extend the earlier statement of Galois connection to the transformer setting, mapping monad _transformer_ actions in `T` to state space _functor_ transitions in `Π`.